Skip to main content

 When to see a doctor for lower leg numbness

-However, if you experience frequent, persistent episodes of numbness, visit your physician to find to get appropriate treatment.
+However, if you experience frequent, persistent episodes of numbness, visit your physician to find appropriate treatment.
 Depending on the cause, your physician may suggest the following treatments:

 • Anticonvulsants: Some anticonvulsant medications are also used to combat nerve pain such as gabapentin.